How Can Cloud Computing and Blockchain Reduce the Bullwhip Effect in Supply Chain?

 However, cloud computing is not the only strong technological candidate for improving information exchanges and collaboration within the supply chain.
 Blockchain can be used to tackle information asymmetry on a wider scale.

-As a secure digital ledger, the blockchain component can act as a single, unified source of data and enable real-time access to all the records, as well as seamless and automated updates. have proved that the bullwhip effect can be reduced when additional information is being shared with all parties such as:
+As a secure digital ledger, the blockchain component can act as a single, unified source of data and enable real-time access to all the records, as well as seamless and automated updates.
+Several studies have proved that the bullwhip effect can be reduced when additional information is being shared with all parties such as:

 - Inventory levels